Reduce Pain & Stiffness

-Current technology (used since 1993) allows these to be solidly fixed to bone, show minimal wear, and avoid many of the complications of traditional hip replacement.
-Many other brands of resurfacing have gone by the wayside, but in our practice we have only use the Birmingham, The preferred patients have good bone quality, are of normal weight, and typically over 170cm in order to fit the preferred sizes.
+In our practice we have only use the Birmingham, although the ceramic-ceramic resurfacings are showing promise.
+The preferred patients have good bone quality, are of normal weight, and typically over 170cm in order to fit the sizes that are proven.

 Advantages of Hip Resurfacing